lasuzuki/dtn-gcp/README.md

 <img src="https://github.com/lasuzuki/dtn-gcp/blob/main/blob/img2.png" width=400 align=center>

-At the bottom of the page, locate the `SSH Keys` section.
-Click on `Add Item`.
-In the `Enter public key` text field, paste your SSH key and hit `Save`.
+5. At the bottom of the page, locate the `SSH Keys` section.
+6. Click on `Add Item`.
+7. In the `Enter public key` text field, paste your SSH key
+8. Hit `Save`

 Now you can just open your terminal on your Mac or Linux machine and type `ssh IP.IP.IP.IP` and you will be on the VM (IP.IP.IP.IP is the external IP of the VM).